ismailkcbss/ShopPlace/README.md

 </p>

 ## Project Description
-It is an online shopping application that can be used in daily life.
-The project is not fully completed yet and there are improvements to be added.
-The project includes features such as registration, username, Decryption, welcome message, product add-edit, product search, contact message, add to favorites, add to cart and more.
-Many features have already been completed and the rest will be completed shortly.
+It is an online shopping application that can be used in everyday life.
+The project is not yet fully completed and there are improvements to be added.
+The project includes features such as registration, login, Forgot Decryption, welcome message, product add-edit, product search, sending a message to the page owner, adding to favorites, adding to cart and displaying products purchased by the customer, among others.
+Many of the features have already been completed and the rest will be completed shortly.

 ## Improvements to be added to the project
-- Other Category tabs
+- Other Category tabs.
-- Product viewing page.
-- User profile page
+- There will be more plugins on my profile page.
+- Design beautification.
 - ...

 Besides these features, many more new features will be added to make the online shopping page the most user-friendly in everyday life.

+## How the project works?
+After the installation process is completed, first run the backend, and then run the frontend.
+This is because the products on the homepage will throw errors if the backend is not running.

 ## Project testing
 Launches the test runner in the interactive watch mode.